Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

  * Do we need to be able to search for users/groups on multiple fields?
  * Do we need to support multiple servers/ connecting to multiple domain controllers?
  * Do we need tls?
+ * Do we need to be able to configure the use of inactive and active accounts, or is only using active accounts the only desired use case?
+ * Do we need to be able to search based on multiple LDAP attributes?